-- A. The division shall secure electronic approval of the division Director or designee on the contract proposal. - B. CSS ACO shall secure the signature of the contractor on the contract proposal. - C. ACO shall route the signed contract to Records Management Unit (RMU) for processing. - D. RMU shall route the contract to DFA.

-EXCEPTION: In accordance with ACA §19-11-251, inter-agency agreements for professional or consultant services executed on the alternate format do NOT require review by DFA.
+- A. The division shall secure electronic approval of the division Director or designee on the contract proposal. - B. CSS ACO shall secure the signature of the contractor on the contract proposal. - C. ACO shall route the contract to DFA electronically, if applicable. - EXCEPTION: In accordance with ACA §19-11-251, inter-agency agreements for professional or consultant services executed on the alternate format do NOT require review by DFA.